steveloughran/kerberos_and_hadoop/sections/jaas.md

 has the ability to try to obtain credentials by `any other means`.
 This means that the implementation of the `LoginModule` has the "latitude" to do whatever it likes.

 For the `Krb5LoginModule` on Oracle Java, the implementation will attempt to obtain credentials via a prompt on standard input/output.
-When the provided JAAS configuration otherwise instructs the `Krb5LoginModule` to never prompt or use a ticket cache, this can a very jarring and unexpected action.
+When the provided JAAS configuration otherwise instructs the `Krb5LoginModule` to never prompt or use a ticket cache, this can be a very jarring and unexpected action.